-But for the actress turned talk show host and her movie star husband it's not an event worthy of the endless chatter and memes it sparked.
-It's just another layer in their nearly 25-year union, one of those challenging times longterm couples have to endure en route to celebrating silver and gold and diamond wedding anniversaries.
+But for the actress-turned-talk show host and her movie star husband it's not an event worthy of the endless chatter and memes it sparked.
+It's just another layer in their 25-year union, one of those challenging times longterm couples have to endure en route to celebrating silver and gold and diamond wedding anniversaries.

 "It's a situation that I consider private," Jada kicked off the July 10, 2020 episode.
 "This is a very personal journey that became very public."
-But, bottom line, she explained, during a time that she and the 53-year-old, parents to Jaden, Willow Smith, 21, and his son Trey Smith, 29, from his first marriage to Sheree Zampino, were separated, her friendship with August grew into "a different kind of entanglement."
+But, bottom line, she explained, during a time that she and the 54-year-old, parents to Jaden, Willow Smith, 222, and his son Trey Smith, 30 (rom his first marriage to Sheree Zampino) were separated, her friendship with August grew into "a different kind of entanglement."
 Or, more specially, she explained, "It was a relationship."

 Her admission reignited the chatter that's always surrounded the couple, fans understandably curious as to just what drives the pair's two-plus decade union.